plausible/docs/docs/subscription-plans.md

 ## Features that are available on every plan

 There are no differences in terms of features available on the different subscription plans.
 All the features are available on every plan.

-There are no restrictions in features and no data retention limits either.
-You can add an unlimited number of websites to the same Plausible account too.
+There are no data retention limits either.

 Same works for our 30-day free trial.
 There are no restrictions on features or usage limits within the trial month either.